dbt-labs/dbt-project-evaluator/README.md

 ###### Exceptions

-The one major exception to this would be when using a function from [dbt_utils](https://hub.getdbt.com/dbt-labs/dbt_utils/latest/) package (or similar functions / packages) that require a [relation](https://docs.getdbt.com/reference/dbt-classes#relation) as an argument input.
+The one major exception to this would be when using a function from [dbt_utils](https://hub.getdbt.com/dbt-labs/dbt_utils/latest/) package, such as `star` or `get_column_values`, (or similar functions / packages) that require a [relation](https://docs.getdbt.com/reference/dbt-classes#relation) as an argument input.
 If the shape of the data in the output of `stg_model_1` is not the same as what you need for the input to the function within `int_model_5`, then you will indeed need `int_model_4` to create that relation, in which case, leave it.

 ###### How to Remediate